davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Consensus

-At the very beginning of this discussion, we were just trying to make a shared variable that any node on a network could get or set.
-Now, in trying to rid our solution of split-brain problems, we find ourselves staring down a different problem: how do we get nodes to agree on something?
-This problem is well-known; it's called **consensus**.
+At the beginning of this discussion, we were just trying to make a 'distributed variable' that any node on a network could get or set.
+Now, in trying to rid our solution of split-brain, we find ourselves staring down a different problem: how do we get nodes to agree on something?
+That problem is known as **consensus**.

+Consensus is often touted as *the* foundational problem in distributed systems, and in our case it's not too hard to see why.
+A solution to the consensus problem wouldn't just be useful for fixing our failover scheme; it would also be enough to solve the distributed variable problem in the first place!
+If we had a working consensus algorithm, we could solve the distributed variable problem by creating a replica of that variable on every node, then running the consensus algorithm to keep the replicas in sync.
+We wouldn't need any of this single-leader replication or failover stuff at all.

+Since we need to tackle consensus anyway to get failover working, maybe we should try it that way.
+So let's put away our incomplete single-leader-scheme, and rethink the distributed variable problem as the problem of keeping replicas of that vairable in sync.

+---

+TODO but this is going in the wrong direction.

+I wanted to reach back and identify our incomplete single-leader-with-failover design as one example of a broken consensus algorithm per FLP's Lemma 3.
+So we don't want to say we're putting that design away; we want to recast it as an incomplete attempt to solve consensus, and then segue into voting by setting the additional design constraint that a consensus algorithm should be leaderless ...

+---